batcholi/Archean_wiki/src/es/xenoncode/dashboard.md

 click.$screen ($x:number, $y:number)
 ; This entry point is executed whenever a user clicks on the screen, given an xy coordinate in pixels.
 ; Multiple 'click' entry points may be defined in a single program and they will all be executed in the order they are defined.

+scroll.$screen ($delta:number)
+; This entry point is executed whenever a user scrolls with the mouse wheel while aiming at the screen.
+; The $delta parameter indicates the scroll direction and amount (positive for scroll up, negative for scroll down).
+; Multiple 'scroll' entry points may be defined in a single program and they will all be executed in the order they are defined.
 ```

 ### Built-in values